 1. Successful collaboration needs: low-friction

 For “low-friction,” being able to move in and out of a collaboration space should require a minimal amount of extra effort for a team member to be able to interact.
-If your “collaboration platform” is separate from your normal workflow, then it won’t succeed unless it’s either forced from the top (in which case it will be resisted) or it has another very strong attractor (it’s what everyone else is already using).Being able to move in and out of a #collaboration space should require a minimal amount of extra effort for a team member to be able to interact – @JasonStonehouse Click To Tweet
+If your “collaboration platform” is separate from your normal workflow and ITSM tool, then it won’t succeed unless it’s either forced from the top (in which case it will be resisted) or it has another very strong attractor (it’s what everyone else is already using).Being able to move in and out of a #collaboration space should require a minimal amount of extra effort for a team member to be able to interact – @JasonStonehouse Click To Tweet

 2. Successful collaboration needs: persistent collaboration